Medical Malpractice Attorneys in Kansas City, MO

-Contact The Nail Law Firm online or at (816)251-2001 for a free consultation to discuss the details of your medical malpractice claim and learn about your legal options going forward.
+Contact our Kansas City medical malpractice lawyers or call us at (816)251-1001 for a free consultation to discuss the details of your medical malpractice claim and learn about your legal options going forward.

 The Nail Law Firm has more than two decades of experience litigating high-stakes personal injury cases, including those involving medical malpractice.
 His commitment to learning about his clients and truly understanding the details of their case has led to the recovery of millions of dollars in damages.
 Some examples of recent malpractice case results include a $750,000 settlement for a client who suffered brain damage after an OxyContin overdose and a $1,000,000 jury award for a woman who suffered a severe stroke after her treating physician took her off blood thinners.

 These case results are only examples and do not guarantee a specific outcome in your medical malpractice case.
 You can, however, feel confident in the fact that The Nail Law Firm has successfully helped families secure compensation and peace of mind following their medical malpractice claims.
-Our team will diligently pursue the best outcome possible for your individual circumstances.
+Our Kansas City medical malpractice lawyers will diligently pursue the best outcome possible for your individual circumstances.

 Types of Medical Malpractice Cases

 Medical malpractice occurs when a doctor, another medical professional, or a hospital causes injury to a patient through a negligent act or failure to act.
 Medical malpractice is different from ordinary negligence to the extent that the negligent act must be a result of diagnostic or treatment errors, or errors related to aftercare or facility management.
+The Kansas City medical malpractice attorneys at The Nail Law Firm can help you determine if you have a medical malpractice case.
 Below we cover more specific types of medical malpractice claims:

 Fetuses and newborns can suffer injuries as a result of medical malpractice that occurs during pregnancy, labor, or delivery.
 Negligent medical professionals are often liable for birth injuries when pregnant mothers have followed all their doctors’ orders during pregnancy and leading up to childbirth.
 Acts and omissions that can lead to birth injuries include: